New applicant FAQs

 Can half-board residences cater for specialist diets or food allergies?

 What if I'm not happy with the room/residence I have been offered?

 It is important to note that we do not guarantee that your accommodation offer will be for any of the preferences you list in your application.
 This means some students will receive an offer for a room that was not one of their preferences.
 If this is the case for you we appreciate that you may feel disappointed but we ask that you understand that some residences/room types/locations are over subscribed and this means not everyone can get a place in them.
 Our system places students at random within the available residences.

-If you are unhappy with your offer please be aware that all rooms are now booked.
+If you are unhappy with your offer please be aware that we will be unable to offer alternatives due to high demand.
 We have no available en suites remaining.
 We are unable to transfer your accommodation offer to another room or residence and we do not operate a waiting list.
 If you are unhappy with your room offer you can cancel it but you will need to look for accommodation in the private sector as we will not be able to make a second offer.

 We ask you to please be open minded to your accommodation offer and understand that Accommodation Office staff cannot amend it for you.

 I've been offered a twin room but I don't want to share with another student

 Studying at the University of Bristol has proved very popular this year and there has been an increase in the number of students holding guaranteed offers of accommodation in university-allocated residences.
 To make sure as many students as possible are offered University-allocated accommodation, we have shared rooms which are suitable for double occupancy.

 In our twin rooms, you will share a room with another undergraduate student of the same gender.